pensjonatus/flash-fiction/blog/they-could-not-stop.md

 ---
-title: 'They Could Not Stop'
+title: They Could Not Stop
 date: '2014-08-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My boss told me that when he was on a business trip, his wife would call about